BrandonSwanepoel/Camagru/README.md

 \
 4.images, contains all the stickers that can be added to a picture.\
 \
-5.includes, contains the javascript file to take a picture with a webcam and also to add stickers to that picture.
+5.includes, contains the javascript that makes it possible for the user to take a picture with a webcam and also to add stickers to that picture.
 It also contains a connection file that is used to connect to the database.\
 \
 6.users, contains all the functions that has something to do with the user.